Little India, Malacca

-Little India Malacca is a Little India in Malacca City.
+Little India Malacca is a Little India in Malacca City, Malacca, Malaysia.

 History

 Littleton Pipe Wolferstan was the British Governor of Malacca in the 1910s.
 A road in Malacca was named after him.

 Its name is Ulberston Road.
 Its current name has been changed to Jalan Bendahara.
 It is on this road that Malacca Little India is located.

 St. Peter's Church

 St. Peter's Church is located at the intersection of Malacca Little India Road and Park Raya Road.
 The oldest in Malaysia.
 The Dutch demolished the temple already built by the Portuguese.

 Later renovation was done in 1710.
 During the Japanese (Kempeitai) period, the temple was called Karunkugai.

 Architecture

 The area consists of rows of shop houses dominated by Indian traders along Bendahara Street and its intersection with Temenggong Street.

 Business

 Most of the traders sell clothing, goods, foods, prayer equipment and flowers.